Code-Institute-Submissions/mackey123-vintage_vinyl_v1_MarResub/README.md

 - Test category model string method
 - Test that the product name is returned
 - Test that the product description is returned
-- Test whether a product has sizes or not
-- Test whether a product has weights or not
 - Testing category models friendly name string method returns friendly name
 - Test product model string method

-Automated testing of forms was completed to:

-- Test to see if review title field is required
-- Test to see if review field is required
-- Check the field only displays certain fields
-- Test to see if review title field is required

  ### Blog
 Automated testing of views was completed to: